What's Not To Like About A Like-Kind Exchange?

 But there's a day of tax reckoning when you sell the building.
 Assuming it has appreciated in value since you acquired it, you'll have a significant capital gain.
 If you've held the property for a year or less, your gain will taxed at high rates for ordinary income.
 And even with a long-term gain, you may be taxed at a rate as high as 20%.

 Fortunately, though, you can postpone the tax hit on a real estate sale indefinitely by arranging a like-kind exchange of properties instead of selling a building directly.
-If you meet the requirements under Section 1031 of the tax code, and the accompanying regulations, your gain will be tax-deferred:
+If you meet the requirements under Section 1031 of the tax code, and the accompanying regulations, your gain will be tax-deferred.

 4 Key Principles

-The second principle is that all the properties must be "like-kind."
+Second, all the properties must be "like-kind."
 But this isn't as limiting as you might think because the IRS takes a liberal view.
 For instance, you can give up raw land and obtain an apartment building in return or vice versa.

-The third thing is that you may not be able to defer all of the taxes.
+Third, you may not be able to defer all of the taxes.
 To the extent you receive something other than another property in the exchange—"boot," in real estate jargon—you'll be taxed on the gain you realize.
 Typically, boot is cash, but it also might be represented by a reduced mortgage principal.
 Of course, if you're the one giving the boot, you don't owe any tax on it, but it increases your basis in the property.

-The fourth thing to be aware of is that there's an additional 3.8% surtax on "net investment income" to consider in real estate transactions that applies to some high-income investors.
+Fourth, there's an additional 3.8% surtax on "net investment income" to consider in real estate transactions that applies to some high-income investors.
 While a direct sale of real estate could trigger or increase the surtax, you aren't liable for this add-on in a like-kind exchange, except to the extent that there's boot.

 Idea In Action